diversen/ubuntu-auto-upgrade-py/README.md

 You may also alter the `send_message` function.
 This function is called when the server is upgraded or if the server is restarted (or if it needs to be restarted).

-You may remove the `send_message` function if you do not want to send any messages.
+You may remove or alter the `send_message` function if you do not want to send any messages.
+Or send a message in a different way.

 ## Cron